uliw/esbmtk/docs/manual/manual-1.rst

         return dCdt

+While straightforward for a highly simple model, explicit implementation of ODEs in Python rapidly becomes more complicated with increasing model complexity.
+ESBMTK resolves this issue by replacing explicit equation writing with a higher-level description of the model structure, and automatically constructing the corresponding system of differential equations.

+The remainder of this tutorial demonstrates how the same phosphorus cycle model can be implemented using ESBMTK.

 Implementing the P-cycle with ESBMTK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While ESBMTK provides abstractions to efficiently define complex models, the following section will use the basic ESBMTK classes to define the above model.
-While quite verbose, it demonstrates the design philosophy behind ESBMTK.
-More complex approaches are described further down.

 Foundational Concepts
 ^^^^^^^^^^^^^^^^^^^^^

-ESBMTK uses a hierarchically structured object-oriented approach to describe a model.
+ESBMTK uses a hierarchically structured, object-oriented approach to describe a model.

- The topmost object is the model object that describes fundamental properties like run time, time step, elements and species information.
+The topmost object in the ESBMTK heirarchy is the ``Model`` object.
+The ``Model`` object describes fundamental model properties like run time, time step, elements, and species information.
 All other objects derive from the model object.

-Reservoir objects define properties like volume or geometry, pressure and temperature, whereas species objects store initial conditions and concentration versus time data.
-Species Property objects store names and labels, and Element Property objects store e.g., isotopic reference ratios etc.
+``Reservoir`` objects define reservoirs and their properties, including reservoir volume or geometry, pressure and temperature, etc. Each ``Reservoir`` object contains one or more ``species`` objects, which store store initial species concentration within the reservoir and concentration versus time data for the corresponding species.

+``SpeciesProperties`` objects store names and labels, and ElementProperties objects store e.g., isotopic reference ratios etc.

 ::